 Epoxy resin has played a role in the creation of pieces that are both practical and artful, and today's topic is no exception.
 Trays, serving boards, and charcuterie boards offer simple, useful, and approachable ways to employ and experiment with resin products.
 You can create yours from scratch using resin tray molds or even spruce up an existing tray by coating it with layers of colored or clear resin.
 Further on in this article, we’re going to use the latter method and take you through the process of building off a preexisting tray with resin.

 While the resin trays and DIY charcuterie boards that we’ve seen are imaginative, they can also serve a variety of purposes as well.
 These purposes that range from holding smaller trinkets like jewelry to, once fully cured, fashionably carrying food from your kitchen to your guests!

 Making DIY Resin Trays and Serving Boards

-You can also make your own tray mold if there is a specific vision or shape you're looking to achieve.
+You can also make your own tray mold if there is a specific vision or shape that you're looking to achieve.
 We recommend a product like the Amazing Mold Maker from our friends at Alumilite, if you decide to go that route.

 Which Resin Should You Use?